Kong/gojira/doc/manual.md

 $ gojira down -k path/to/some/kong
 ```

-By turning on `GOJIRA_DETECT_LOCAL=1`, gojira will automatically detect when
-it runs within a kong repository.
-The previous would become
+Gojira will automatically detect when it runs within a kong repository.
+The
+previous would become.
+Disable this feature by setting `GOJIRA_DETECT_LOCAL=0`.

 ```
-$ export GOJIRA_DETECT_LOCAL=1
 $ cd path/to/some/kong
 $ gojira up
 $ gojira run some commands